 You can read more about the Clarendon Fund and its scholarships here.

 The two UK Research Councils that support research in Politics and International Relations are the Economic and Social Research Council (ESRC) and the Arts and Humanities Research Council (AHRC).
-Currently, over 30 of the department’s graduate students are funded by the ESRC or AHRC.

 Eligibility for these awards requires a connection to the UK (for full funding) or to an EU country (for a fees-only studentship) often, but not always, on the basis of residency: these eligibility criteria can be found in the AHRC Notes of Guidance and the ESRC Postgraduate Funding Guide.